Welcome. I am James McGillis.

-Agathla Peak (El Capitan) rises above the plain north of Kayenta, AZ - Click for larger image (http://jamesmcgillis.com)
+Agathla Peak (El Capitan in Spanish), a magma landform rising above the eroded plain north of Kayenta, Arizona - Click for larger image (http://jamesmcgillis.com)

 A Sense of Entitlement No Longer Serves Us

-Sheep, herded by dogs at Monument Valley, AZ - Click for larger image (http://jamesmcgillis.com)
+Grazing Navajo sheep, herded by dogs at Monument Valley, Arizona - Click for larger image (http://jamesmcgillis.com)

-Navajo hogan-style building once served as an open-air jewelry store - Click for larger image (http://jamesmcgillis.com)
+A hogan-style building once served as an open-air Navajo Indian jewelry store, Monument Valley, Utah - Click for larger image (http://jamesmcgillis.com)

 While visiting Kayenta in June 2009, I located a field north of town from which emanated the vortex of a regional dust storm.
 Driving south towards Kayenta that day, I traced the point of origin to a field across Highway 163 from Chaistla Butte.
 I was amazed to find that a dust storm covering hundreds of square miles could have its origin in one empty field.

-View south toward Monument Valley buttes, with storm clouds approaching - Click for larger image (http://jamesmcgillis.com)
+View south toward Monument Valley, Utah landforms, with storm clouds approaching - Click for larger image (http://jamesmcgillis.com)

 As we enter another

-A view of Comb Ridge, from Comb Wash, below - Click for larger image (http://jamesmcgillis.com)
+A view of Comb Ridge, Utah, from Comb Wash, looking north - Click for larger image (http://jamesmcgillis.com)

 On this October day, a cold front had cleared the air in the Four Corners region.
 As I approached Monument Valley from the south, I caught a glimpse of the Abajo Mountains, over seventy miles to the north.
 Before reaching those mountains later that afternoon, I would cross the Arizona - Utah border in Monument Valley, then on through the towns of Mexican Hat, Bluff and Blanding.